pivner/nixdots/README.md

 # nixdots
-Nixos configuration for my laptop
+Nixos configuration for my laptop, used for school and coding
+# Untested on NVIDIA/INTEL hardware